DonteRW/Flood-Hydrology/README.md

 # Flood-Hydrology
-Collection of method used for flood hydrology, i.e. Flood Frequency Analysis, Channel routing
+Collection of methods used for flood hydrology, i.e. Flood Frequency Analysis, Channel routing